-Nina Dobrev, Glen Powell Dating: ‘The Vampire Diaries’ Star May Have Found A New Romance In ‘Scream Queens’ Actor
+Nina Dobrev, Glen Powell Dating: ‘The Vampire Diaries’ Star May Have Found A New Romance In ‘Scream Queens’ Actor [Rumor]

 The public seems to be always on the lookout for Nina’s new romance following her split from her longtime boyfriend and The Vampire Diaries co-star, Ian Somerhalder.
 Now that Dobrev’s social media posts suggest she’s having a good time with Powell, it should be time for some fans to let go of the Ian-Nina/Damon-Elena pairing.

-It’s also time for fans to move on from the rumors that she will be reprising her role as Elena in The CW series.
+It’s also time for fans to move on from the rumors that she will be reprising her role as Elena in the CW series.
 There’s still no confirmation on whether or not Nina will come back but the actress recently spoke to Bustle that she wants to be associated with more than just being Elena.

 Talking about playing a dorky character in XXX: The Return of Xander Cage, which is far from what Elena was, the actress told the publication how she worked so hard just to land a role in the action film.
 She also expressed how she wanted people to see her in a new perspective.